So, a car radiator is only one of the many parts, that make up your engine’s cooling system.

 - Even a defective radiator cap

-So, heat always travels away from an area of higher temperature; to an area of lower temperature.
-So, the only way to cool hot metal; is to keep it in constant contact; with a cooler liquid.
-Consequently, as soon as the circulation stops; temperatures begin to rise.
+So, heat always travels, away from an area of higher temperature, to an area of lower temperature.
+So, the only way to cool hot metal, is to keep it in constant contact, with a cooler liquid.
+Consequently, as soon as the flow stops, temperatures begin to rise.
 As a result, the engine starts to overheat.
-Now there is no way to remove the heat from the coolant.
+Now there is no way, to remove the heat from the coolant.

 Flow Will Stop If: